layilin/SP23-33852/_annotations/book4.md

 128.91 clayey tubes.
 Pipes.

 [plant] 129.94 rice, or yams, or lofty maize.
 Three major food crops in West Africa.
-While rice (*Oryza glaberrima*) and yams (one of many species of tuber within the *Dioscorea* genus) were native to the region, maize or corn (*Zea mays*) was not.
+While rice (*Oryza glaberrima*) and yams (one of many species of tuber within the *Dioscorea* genus) were native to the region, maize or corn (*Zea mays*) was not: maize's native range is Mexico and Guatemala.
 Maize was, however, introduced to Africa around 1500.
 Grainger could also be referring to Guinea corn (*Sorghum bicolor*), an important staple crop first cultivated in Africa thousands of years ago (Higman 222-232).

 [place] 130.99 Minnah.
 Elmina, a city on modern Ghana's Atlantic coast.
 It was the first European settlement in West Africa and a major stop on the routes of the Atlantic slave trade.